robotstack-dev/smart-servo-bridge/README.md

 ## Installation

 1. Clone this repository
-2. Open the project in Arduino IDE
+2. Place into Arduino > Libraries folder
 3. Install required libraries:
    - WebSocketsServer (external)
    - WiFi (included with ESP32 core)
+4. Open Example
-4. Configure your WiFi credentials in the code (for WebSocket mode)
+5. Configure your WiFi credentials in the code (for WebSocket mode)
-5. Upload to your ESP32
+6. Upload to your ESP32

 ## Configuration